Sathish111j/Handwritten-digit-classification-using-Raspberry-Pi-Pico-and-Machine-Learning/README.md

 ## Wiring

 For this project, a substantial amount of wiring is required.
 It is highly recommended to use breadboards and jumper cables for a clean and organized setup.

+## Installation and Setup

+1. **Install CircuitPython on Your Board**: Start by installing CircuitPython on your Raspberry Pi Pico board.

+2. **Download Necessary Library Files**: Visit the CircuitPython website to download the necessary library files.
+Alternatively, you can obtain these files from the website and paste them into the "lib" folder on your board.

+3. **Copy Code Files**: Copy and paste the following files into your board:
+   - `code.py`
+   - `svm_min.py`

+## Running and Debugging

+To run and debug your code, follow these steps:

+1. Use an Integrated Development Environment (IDE), preferably Thonny IDE.

+2. Ensure that your Raspberry Pi Pico is connected to your computer.

+3. Refer to the connection details provided below for proper setup and debugging.

+Please note that you'll need to configure your IDE to work with your Raspberry Pi Pico for effective code development and debugging.

 ### LCD Connections